cyclus/cyclus/README.rst

 *Note that the Debian/Ubuntu package `libtcmalloc` is NOT discovered correctly by our build system.
 Instead use `libgoogle-perftools-dev`.*

-Other installation method  and detailled installation proccedure can be found in `INSTALL`_ or on the `Cyclus website`_.
+Other installation method and detailed installation procedure can be found in `INSTALL`_ or on the `Cyclus website`_.